4-Week TEFL Course in Manuel Antonio, Costa Rica

 The School of TEFL course trains you to teach in Costa Rica or anywhere in the world.
 If you decide to stay in Costa Rica, you’ll find opportunities teaching all age groups, in private language institutes and public schools.

-Our partner centre’s job support includes a specialist job-finding workshop in week 2 of the course, CV preparation, and introduction to their Latin American contacts and network of recruitment partners.
-They also hire two to three of their TEFL graduates each month to work at their language institute in San Jose.
+Maximo Nivel’s job support includes a specialist job-finding workshop in week 2 of the course, CV preparation, and introduction to their Latin American contacts and network of recruitment partners.
+They also often hire two to three TEFL graduates each month to work at their language institute in San Jose (depending on performance, availability, and fit).

 Where can I teach?